litmuschaos/v1-litmus-docs/docs/chaosschedule-concepts.md

 </tr>
 <tr>
   <th>Description</th>
-  <td>Flag to specify end of the range of time within which chaosengine is to be formed</td>
+  <td>Flag to specify end timestamp of the range within which chaos is injected, when the policy is <code>repeat</code>.
+The chaosengine is not created after this timestamp.</td>
 </tr>
 <tr>
   <th>Type</th>